Mongoid 7.5

 In addition, please refer to the release notes of earlier 7.x versions for feature flags introduced in each version.
 For clarity, Mongoid 7.5 does not switch the behavior of any previously introduced feature flag.

 Implemented Criteria#take/take!
+Method#

-Mongoid 7.5 introduces the #take
+Mongoid 7.5 introduces the #take method which returns a document

-or a set of documents from the database without ordering by _id
+or a set of documents from the database without ordering by _id:

 class Band